Atrytone arogos: Metamorphosis

-Adaptation
+Adaptation and conservation

-Overall, it appears that the Atrytone Argos is not good at adapting to its environment, as it has almost no adaptive traits.
-This is one of the major contributors to the Atrytone argos status as an endangered species, as it is not expected to recover from its endangered state and will likely become extinct.
+Overall, it appears that the Atrytone argos adapts very poorly to its environment.
+This is one of the major contributors to the Atrytone argos status as an endangered species, because it is not expected to recover from its endangered state and will likely become extinct.
 The endangered status of this species is also primarily due to the fact that prairies are being rapidly destroyed.
-This, combined with the Atrytone argos’ low ability to adapt, has resulted in a rapid decline in the Atrytone argos population.
+This, combined with the Atrytone argos low ability to adapt, has resulted in a rapid decline in the Atrytone argos population.

 In addition, other butterflies in the Atrytone genus, specifically those in the midwestern United States, have struggled to adapt to the abundance of wildfires seen in that region.
-It can be concluded that the Atrytone argos, similar to the other species within the Atrytone genus, is unequipped to adapt to the environmental changes that are occurring throughout North America.
+As malls, industries, and the development of cities and suburbs overtake the natural prairie lands in America, the natural habitat of the Atrytone arogos declines.
+Due to these changes, along with natural disasters, such as wildfires and tornadoes, the Atrytone arogos is predicted to become extinct in the near future unless a management plan is put into action.
+Some measures that can be put in place to save the species include developing a plan to preserve existing populations and performing studies and experiments aimed at discovering more about the species in order to save the butterfly.
+It can be concluded that the Atrytone argos, similar to the other species within the Atrytone genus, struggles to adapt to the environmental changes that are occurring throughout North America.